 However, VGLI rates are based on age and do not feature the same flat premiums as the SGLI program.
 Some younger individuals, or those who are in good health, may find it less expensive to purchase a commercial term life insurance policy.
 It pays to shop around and examine your situation thoroughly before making the decision.

-This articles covers more information about your SGLI after leaving the military.
+This article covers more information about your SGLI after leaving the military.

 Related Topic: How Much Life Insurance Do Military Members Need?